Peadar O' Donnells, County Londonderry

-After becoming the first UK City of Culture, Derry was thrown into the spotlight as a place for diverse cultural experience.
+After becoming the first UK City of Culture, Derry~Londonderry was thrown into the spotlight as a place for diverse cultural experience.

 Now regarded as the Halloween party capital of the world, this vibrant destination offers a matchless setting and buzzing social, music and foodie scenes.
 A fantastic place to spend a lively few days.

-1. Taxi tour Sightsee the Walled City on the top of a bus.
+1. Sightsee the Walled City on the top of a bus

-Derry is the only walled city left intact in the whole of Ireland.
-A fun-filled hop on hop off tour will help you appreciate the city’s unrivalled setting, feel the vibes and scope out key landmarks.
-You’ll spot the walls, the Peace Bridge, the Guildhall and take in the Bogside and Waterside on each side of the River Foyle.
+Derry~Londonderry is the only walled city left intact in the whole of Ireland.
+A fun-filled hop-on, hop-off tour will help you appreciate the city’s unrivalled setting, feel the vibes and scope out key landmarks.
+You’ll spot the walls, the Peace Bridge, the Guildhall andtake in the Bogside and Waterside on each side of the River Foyle.

 Explore the vintage shopping scene for some unique and unusual finds.
 Vinyl, jewellery and handbags can be found at The Yellow Yard, and Bedlam has an array of clothing, furniture, art and crafts.
 One of the coolest places to bargain hunt is the Craft Village, an arcade of small shops, all grouped around a glass-covered central square.

-You can be sure to spend the start of your night in buzzing bars and to find yourself in one of the many clubs by the end of it (usually open until about 2.00am).
+Start your night in the city's buzzing bars and you'll probably find yourself in one of the many clubs by the end of it (usually open until about 2am).
 The Metro is one of the busiest at the weekend, as is Downey's bar complex with its Sugar nightclub and rooftop beer garden.
-However, nights here are unpredictable and the fun will be not knowing where you’ll end up.

-Embrace the outdoors at Creggan Country Park, where three freshwater lakes have become the playground for an inflatable water assault course, aqua zorbing, a pier jump, wheelyboat, raft building and more.
-You won’t get such an adrenaline rush elsewhere.
+Embrace the outdoors at Creggan Country Park, where three freshwater lakes have become the playground for an inflatable water assault course, aqua zorbing, a pier jump, wheelyboat, raft-building and more.

 After your water sports adventure, give yourself a relaxing reward by grabbing lunch and sampling some locally produced craft beers at the Walled City Brewery.
 Stretch your legs and take a short 10-minute walk across the historic Peace Bridge to arrive at the brewery.
 Tapas and famous beers like ‘Stitch’ and ‘Boom’ are highly recommended.